 and character of an employee or a prospective employee.

-(B) The prohibition against the use of the fact of an arrest contained in
+(B) The prohibition against the use of an arrest record, as defined under paragraph (1) of subsection (B-5) of Section 1-103, contained in

-this Section shall not be construed to prohibit an employer, employment agency,
+this Act shall not be construed to prohibit an employer, employment agency,

 or labor organization from obtaining or using other information which indicates

 that a person actually engaged in the conduct for which he or she was